mrepisch/Basic-OpenGL-Modules/README.md

 * SDL2 for OpenGL initalisation and inputhandling
 * SDL_mixer for sounds
 * SDL_image for advanced texture formats like png.
-* glm for the advanced support.
+* glm for advanced math support.
 * rapidxml for xml parsing

 The libary also provides base classes for the